99.9%

 It’s

+good to have Baseball back.
 The arrival of the MLB season means

 that we have survived another long cold